 5. Great managers are consistent

-It is so important when leading a team to do what you say you will do, when you say you will do it!
+It’s so important when leading a team to do what you say you’ll do, when you say you’ll do it!
 How can we expect our team to have a culture of accountability if we ourselves are not being accountable and consistent?

 When you say you will do something, do it.
 If you tell someone that you will get back to them, do it.
-If you are implementing a program or regular staff meetings, show up, be present, have an agenda, stick to the schedule and follow through with your plan.
+If you’re implementing a programme or regular staff meetings, show up, be present, have an agenda, stick to the schedule and follow through with your plan.